Forgetting is Competition: Rethinking Unlearning as Representation Interference in Diffusion Models: Training Settings

 \subsection{Computing resources and model requirements}

 All unlearning experiments are conducted using parameter-efficient fine-tuning (PEFT) with LoRA (rank $r{=}64$) applied to the denoising backbone.
-We evaluate SurgUn on two U-Net--based diffusion models (Stable Diffusion v1.5 and Stable Diffusion XL) and one DiT-based diffusion model (SANA).
-Unless otherwise stated, all runs are performed on a single NVIDIA Tesla V100 GPU (32\,GB), and each unlearning run takes approximately 25 minutes under this configuration.
-For Stable Diffusion v1.5 and SDXL, we fine-tune for 1000 optimization steps with a learning rate of \textbf{5e-5}; for SANA, we use a learning rate of \textbf{1e-4}.
+We evaluate SurgUn on two U-Net--based diffusion models (Stable Diffusion v1.5 and Stable Diffusion XL) and one DiT-based diffusion model (SANA-1.5).
+Unless otherwise stated, all runs are performed on a single NVIDIA RTX PRO 6000 Blackwell GPU, and each unlearning run takes approximately $\approx$12 minutes under this configuration.
+For Stable Diffusion v1.5 and SDXL, we fine-tune for 1000 optimization steps with a learning rate of \textbf{1e-5}; for SANA-1.5, we use a learning rate of \textbf{1e-4}.
 Checkpoints are saved every 25 steps.
-The resulting unlearned deltas are lightweight: LoRA checkpoints require 4.8\,MB (SD v1.5), 53\,MB (SDXL), and 8.8\,MB (SANA), enabling efficient storage and deployment without modifying the base model weights.
+The resulting unlearned deltas are lightweight: LoRA checkpoints require 4.8\,MB (SD v1.5), 53\,MB (SDXL), and 8.8\,MB (SANA-1.5), enabling efficient storage and deployment without modifying the base model weights.
+The optimizer used for the training is ADAM.
 In the main paper, unless otherwise specified, we report SurgUn results on SDXL; additional results for other models are provided in the Appendix.
 The intervention block used for each experimental setting is listed in Table~\ref{tab: settings_block}.